berkes/berkes.github.com/_posts/2012-05-30-leave-some-ink-in-the-well.md

 What do you do?
 Commit the unfinished state? `git stash` it? just leave it as it is?

-You could leave some ink in the well:
+You could leave some ink in the well.
+Using a simple `@INK` marker.

+For example:

 {% highlight ruby %}
 def by_ranking